directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson28.md

 In my previous video, I described the scene of a woman who was exhausted from work.<br/>
 Now, let me share my thoughts on this image.<br/>
 <br/>
-She looks like she could use some help but doesn’t seem to have the energy to contact anyone. <br/>
+She looks like she could use some help but doesn’t even have the energy to contact anyone. <br/>
-What she truly needs is to step away from her desk for a while to take a break and recharge herself.<br/>
+What she truly needs is to step away from her desk for a while to take a break and recharge.<br/>
 <br/>
 Before the COVID pandemic, I was a workaholic, constantly juggling massive projects that loomed over me. <br/>
-But now that I'm working from home full-time and don't have to deal with that daily commute, I've been able to shift my focus to a better work-life balance by tackling projects within my means.<br/>
+Now, working from home full-time without the daily commute, I’ve shifted to a better work-life balance by tackling projects within my means.
 <br/>
-It's really made a positive difference for my wellbeing overall.<br/>
+It's really made a positive difference for my overall wellbeing and it looks like this woman would benefit from doing the same.<br/>
 <br/>
-(127 words)
+(122 words)
 {{</card>}}